itaqiz/Insurance_Premium_Calculator/README.md

 ## Model Performance
 Our machine learning models have achieved an impressive R-squared score of 0.85, indicating strong predictive performance.
 This level of accuracy ensures that the Insurance Premium Calculator provides users with reliable and trustworthy premium estimates.

-## Contributing
-Contributions to the Insurance Premium Calculator project are highly encouraged and welcomed.
-If you would like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License
 This project is licensed under the [MIT License](LICENSE).